markprocess/ultibo-nim/README.md

 * [nim installed](https://nim-lang.org/install_unix.html) **Use Manual installation from source**

 ./run.sh - compiles the ultibo pascal main program and the nim library, creates the kernel.img boot file and reboots to start the new kernel.
 The activity led should blink once per second.
+The new kernel will have restored raspbian's /boot/config.txt so that recycling power will reboot to raspbian.

+If the ultibo kernel does not work as expected,, insert the sd card in a computer and copy default-config.txt to config.txt to restore raspbian.

 Two ring buffers are used between the main thread and the nim thread.
 One provides a millisecond clock to the nim thread and one provides an led request to the main thread.
-The main thread supplies the clock and changes the led based on requests. the nim thread reads the clock and requests led changes based on the time.
+The main thread supplies the clock and changes the led based on requests.
+The nim thread reads the clock and requests led changes based on the time.

 Discussion